The Tale of Mrs. Tiggy-Winkle: Scholarly commentaries

-Shedding one's clothes, Kutzer observes, is a symbol of shedding the social self and its constraints to then embrace the freedom of the animal self, but Lucie, who sets off for an adventure after shedding her pinafore and handkerchiefs, fails to embrace her animal self and learns nothing new about herself.
-True, she learns something about the animal world – hens shed their stockings and robins their red vests – but Lucie began her adventure as a well-behaved, proper young Victorian child and remains so at tale's end, taking delight in the goffered pinafore and the laundered handkerchiefs that confine and define such a child.
-Having not learned something new about herself, Lucie's success as a literary heroine is moot.
+Kutzer has observed, that the act of shedding one's clothes symbolizes the rejection of social constraints and the adoption of animalistic freedom.
+In the case of Lucie, however, this transformation does not occur.
+Although she acquires knowledge about the animal world, she begins the story as a well-behaved Victorian child and ends it in the same manner, taking pleasure in the clothing that defines her social role.
+Kutzer argues that because Lucie learns nothing about herself, her status as a literary heroine is ambiguous.

 By inserting her authorial voice in the tale's epilogue, Potter reveals her uncertainty about the believability of her fantasy, and her uncertainty mars the narrative line which, Kutzer remarks, is analogous to a "comedy sketch that should have stayed at joke length, but is unwisely stretched into ten minutes of tepid comedy."
 The notion of having animals shed their skins for laundering provides opportunities for amusing illustrations, but the tale does not have a strong narrative line to hold it together or to grip the reader's attention.
 The tale is held together solely by the quaint language and work of the charming central character.

 Literary scholar Humphrey Carpenter writes in Secret Gardens The Golden Age of Children's Literature that Potter's work shows thematic shifts, seeing in The Tale of Mrs. Tiggy-Winkle a utopian theme of nature-as-redemption in which the background represents a return to Arcadia of sorts.
 Young Lucy finds in Mrs. Tiggy-winkle's kitchen a place of refuge, and although unlike Potter's previous stories the main character is unthreatened by other characters or external circumstances, Carpenter writes "while no external threat enters this most utopian of Potter's books, there is none the less something faintly sinister about Mrs. Tiggy-winkle herself".